TalThrowaway591/sunflower-assignment/README.md

 - this layer can also function as an API gateway(?), holding a the service registry to allow services to talk to eachother.
 - Another layer which I haven't drawn is the caching layer, I've specified some points on caching in the above paragraphs.

+### Implementation details
+- I've used Postgres for the database.
+- I've used ExpressJS as the web-server.
+- The project is written in TypeScript.

+### Misc.
+Comments
+- This is by no means a production-ready project, there are many points of improvement which I'd love to dicuss.
+- Another thing I didn't have the time to work on is error management (errors regarding business logic, bad requests, edge cases such as broken queries or handling DB connections).
+- I would have also liked to decouple between the business logic, the different handlers and the web-server itself.
+- To make the application easily testable for this assignment, when creating a new score, the system will also create a random account to attach to that score.

+- Written by Tal Arbetov.
 ![text](assets/arc.png)